Xilinx/Vitis_Embedded_Platform_Source/README.md

 The build flow generates a Vitis platform in three steps:

 1. Generate hardware specification file (XSA) using Vivado
-2. Generate software components (using XSCT)
+2. Generate software components (using Python)
-3. Package hardware and software into a Vitis platform (using XSCT)
+3. Package hardware and software into a Vitis platform (using Python)

 #### Quick Start